retalemine/vaadin-retale/mvnweb-vaadin/README.md

 ####Known Issues and Enhancements:
 * With product name not mentioned, upon entering price getting error. ![][tick]
-* End user browser time should be chosen to display bill time.
-And subsequently need an analysis on mongodb date save w.r.t browser local time.
+* End user browser time should be chosen to display bill time. ![][tick]
+* Analysis on mongodb date save w.r.t browser local time.
 * Enable user to define tax and tax groups.
 Also perform a business analysis on implication of each tax type especially the VAT tax which may vary across product category.
 * Noticeable size for 'bill me' button. ![][tick]
 * Include feature to cancel a bill. ![][tick]